Are you an employee or self-employed contractor?

 As a self-employed contractor, it’s up to you keep track of how much you owe in taxes to the Canada Revenue Agency.

-As a sole owner or partnership, you can reduce your taxable income by claiming valid businesses expenses.
-For example, if you operate a home business, you can deduct a percentage of costs related to the business.
+If you operate a home business, you can deduct a percentage of costs related to the business.

 As a self-employed contractor, it’s important to understand that you need to submit an annual tax return that reports the gross income, gross expenses, and net income.
 If you earn more than $30,000 a year (or four consecutive quarters or a single quarter) you also need to charge and collect GST/HST.